ni/semi-test-library-dotnet/README.md

 ## Support

-- For support specific to the Semiconductor Test Library, follow the process in [Bugs / Feature Requests](#bugs--feature-requests) section below.
+- To report bug or make feature request specific to the Semiconductor Test Library, follow the process in [Bugs / Feature Requests](#bugs--feature-requests) section below.
-- For support with hardware, drivers, or any other questions not specific to the Semiconductor Test Library, visit [NI Community Forums](https://forums.ni.com/) or contact [NI Support](https://ni.com/ask).
+- For general support using the Semiconductor Test Library contact [NI Support](https://ni.com/ask).

 ## Bugs / Feature Requests